I'm Honey!

 5 Tips on How to Manage Holidays with Family (or any event with someone who really gets under your skin).

-Be clear with yourself and your family about how much time you will be available on a holiday.
+Be clear with yourself and your family about how you want to spend time together during the holiday.

 If you are visiting, ask about the timing for the important parts of the day – opening of gifts, dinner, etc. Arrive as close to the time of the event you want to be present for and plan to leave immediately following.